RULES AND REGULATIONS OF THE

-B. Lessee shall procure and maintain, for the duration of this Lease Agreement, insurance against claims for injuries to persons or damages to property which may arise from or in connection with the Lessee’s use of the Pittsburg Municipal Marina.
+B. Lessee shall procure and maintain, for the duration of the Lease Agreement, insurance against claims for injuries to persons or damages to property which may arise from or in connection with the Lessee’s use of the Pittsburg Municipal Marina.
 The cost of such insurance shall be borne by the Lessee and shall in the amounts of no less than Three Hundred Thousand Dollars ($300,000) combined single limit (CSL) for each occurrence.
 The City must be listed as additionally insured.

-Section 4 – REGISTRATION AND NUMBERING
+Section 5 – REGISTRATION AND NUMBERING

-A. The owners of every undocumented vessel entering and berthing in the Marina must be registered and numbered as provided by the laws of the State of California, or the State in which it is registered.
+B. The owners of every undocumented vessel entering and berthing in the Marina must be registered and numbered as provided by the laws of the State of California, or the State in which it is registered.
 The owner shall keep the registration of each vessel current.

-Section 9 – BERTHING
+Section 6 – BERTHING